-Humans are causing a sixth mass extinction that appears to be worsening (Ceballos et al. 2010, 2015).
-Conservation action can prevent extinction (Bolam et al. 2021) and protected areas are effective conservation tools when properly managed (Watson et al. 2014).
-Unfortunately, there are large disparities in the availability of resources that national governments allocate for conservation-related activities (McClanahan & Rankin 2016), with many countries not achieving their commitments to the creation and maintenance of protected areas (Watson et al. 2014).
-Despite laudable goals such as zero extinction (Parr et al. 2009; Funk et al. 2017; Wiedenfeld et al. 2021), insufficient resource allocation forces conservationists to prioritize the taxa and places that might be saved (Bottrill et al. 2008, 2009).
-Conservation organizations and governments therefore often face the difficult decision of which extinctions to prevent while allowing the remainder to proceed unmanaged.
+Humans are causing a sixth mass extinction that appears to be worsening (Ceballos et al., 2010, 2015).
+Conservation action can prevent extinction (Bolam et al., 2021) and protected areas are effective conservation tools when properly managed (Watson et al., 2014).
+Unfortunately, there are large disparities in the availability of resources that national governments allocate for conservation-related activities (McClanahan & Rankin, 2016), with many countries not achieving their commitments to the creation and maintenance of protected areas (Watson et al., 2014).
+Despite laudable goals, such as zero extinction (Funk et al., 2017; Parr et al., 2009; Wiedenfeld et al., 2021), insufficient resource allocation forces conservationists to prioritize the taxa and places that might be saved (Bottrill et al., 2008, 2009).
+Conservation organizations and governments, therefore, often face the difficult decision of which extinctions to prevent while allowing the remainder to proceed unmanaged.

-Biologists frequently use extinction risk (e.g. Red List categories) to rank the conservation priority of species (Temple & Terry 2009; Pleguezuelos et al. 2010; Croxall et al. 2012).
-Such an approach implicitly assumes that loss of any species represents an equal loss of biodiversity (Redding & Mooers 2006; Isaac & Pearse 2018).
-Phylogenetic diversity, however, is an evolutionary measure of biodiversity (Faith 1992; Palmer & Fischer 2021) that can be used to further refine conservation priorities (Faith 2009) and thereby improve efficiency to address conservation concerns provided finite resources.
-Phylogenetic diversity is generally correlated with morphological diversity (Owen et al. 2019) and ecosystem function (Cadotte et al. 2008; Gravel et al. 2011; Cadotte 2013).
-Evolutionary distinctiveness is the relative contribution of a species to phylogenetic diversity (Isaac et al. 2007), or isolation of a species relative to its branch length within its phylogenetic tree (Jetz et al. 2014).
-Prioritizations based on evolutionary distinctiveness assume that loss of more distinct species or lineages is worse than the loss of others.
-Thus, when setting conservation priorities among species and places, evolutionary isolation can arguably sometimes outweigh extinction risk (Isaac & Pearse 2018).
+Biologists frequently use extinction risk (e.g., Red List categories) to rank the conservation priority of species (Croxall et al., 2012; Pleguezuelos et al., 2010; Temple & Terry, 2009).
+Such an approach implicitly assumes that the loss of any species represents an equal loss of biodiversity (Isaac & Pearse, 2018; Redding & Mooers, 2006).
+Phylogenetic diversity, however, is an evolutionary measure of biodiversity (Faith, 1992; Palmer & Fischer, 2021) that can be used to further refine conservation priorities (Faith, 2009) and thereby improve efficiency to address conservation concerns provided finite resources.
+Phylogenetic diversity is generally correlated with morphological diversity (Owen et al., 2019) and ecosystem function (Cadotte, 2013; Cadotte et al., 2008; Gravel et al., 2011).
+Evolutionary distinctiveness is the relative contribution of a species to phylogenetic diversity (Isaac et al., 2007), or the isolation of a species relative to its branch length within its phylogenetic tree (Jetz et al., 2014).
+Prioritizations based on evolutionary distinctiveness assume that the loss of more distinct species or lineages is worse than the loss of others.
+Thus, when setting conservation priorities among species and places, evolutionary isolation can arguably sometimes outweigh extinction risk (Isaac & Pearse, 2018).

-Evolutionary diversity accumulates over millions of years, yet can be lost quickly and is currently under increasing threat (Davis et al. 2018; Bellard et al. 2021).
-Conservation prioritizations that employ evolutionary distinctiveness measures are therefore gaining momentum.
-The International Union for the Conservation of Nature (IUCN) adopted a resolution calling for the conservation of species with "high evolutionary significance" (IUCN 2012) and consequently created a Phylogenetic Diversity Task Force.
-The Intergovernmental Science-Policy Platform for Biodiversity and Ecosystem Services (IPBES) adopted the status of phylogenetic diversity as an indicator for multiple components of Nature's Contributions to People (Díaz et al. 2019).
-The United Nations' Convention on Biological Diversity's draft Post-2020 Global Biodiversity Framework includes both phylogenetic diversity and an index of evolutionary distinctiveness and global endangerment (i.e. EDGE score (Isaac et al. 2007)) to track the status of global biodiversity (Secretariat of the Convention on Biological Diversity 2021).
+Evolutionary diversity accumulates over millions of years, yet can be lost quickly and is currently under increasing threat (Bellard et al., 2021; Davis et al., 2018).
+Conservation prioritizations that employ evolutionary distinctiveness measures are, therefore, gaining momentum.
+The International Union for the Conservation of Nature (IUCN) adopted a resolution calling for the conservation of species with "high evolutionary significance" (IUCN, 2012) and consequently created a Phylogenetic Diversity Task Force.
+The Intergovernmental Science-Policy Platform for Biodiversity and Ecosystem Services adopted the status of phylogenetic diversity as an indicator for multiple components of nature's contributions to people (Díaz et al.,

+2019).
+The United Nations' Convention on Biological Diversity's draft Post-2020 Global Biodiversity Framework includes phylogenetic diversity and an index of evolutionary distinctiveness and global endangerment (EDGE score) (Isaac et al., 2007) to track the status of global biodiversity (Secretariat of the Convention on Biological Diversity, 2021).

-The EDGE score combines evolutionary distinctiveness with extinction probability to assign species a quantitative conservation priority that can be used for ranking.
-EDGE scores thus increase with both evolutionary distinctiveness and extinction risk.
-The methodology to calculate EDGE scores was recently revised and is now more intuitive (Gumbs et al. 2023).
-This revised index is interpreted as potential expected loss in phylogenetic diversity (in millions of years, MY) that could be averted if conservation action prevents the extinction of a given species (Gumbs et al. 2023).
+The EDGE score combines evolutionary distinctiveness with extinction probability.
+The score indicates a species' quantitative conservation priority and can be used for ranking.
+EDGE scores thus increase along with evolutionary distinctiveness and extinction risk.
+The methodology to calculate EDGE scores was recently revised and is now more intuitive (Gumbs et al., 2023).
+Under the new method, a score is interpreted as potential expected loss in phylogenetic diversity (in millions of years [MY]) that could be averted if conservation action prevents the extinction of a given species (Gumbs et al., 2023).